andrewyuau/container-service-getting-started-wt/README.md

 * Add AI services to extend your app
 * Secure and monitor your cluster and app

+# Prerequisites

+You should have a basic understanding of Docker containers.
+If not, check out our [Docker Essentials](https://cognitiveclass.ai/courses/docker-essentials/).

+Containers allow you to run securely isolated applications with quotas on system resources.
+Containers started out as an individual feature delivered with the linux kernel.
+Docker launched with making containers easy to use and developers quickly latched onto that idea.
+Containers have also sparked an interest in microservice architecture, a design pattern for developing applications in which complex applications are broken down into smaller, composable pieces which work together.

+Watch this [video](https://www.youtube.com/watch?v=wlBhtc31I8c) to learn about production uses of containers.

 # Get set up

 Before we dive into Kubernetes, you need to provision a cluster for your containerized app.
 Then you won't have to wait for it to be ready for the subsequent labs.

-1. Go to [this link](https://cognitiveclass.ai/ibm-cloud-promotion/) and follow the instructions to sign up with Cognitive Class and IBM Cloud and apply the promo code
+1. Go to [this link](https://cognitiveclass.ai/ibm-cloud-promotion/) and follow the instructions to sign up with Cognitive Class and IBM Cloud and obtain the promo code
+1. Go to IBM Cloud [Account Settings](https://cloud.ibm.com/account/settings) and click "Apply Code" to apply code from previous step
 1. Go to https://cloud.ibm.com/kubernetes/catalog/cluster/create and create a free Kubernetes cluster in Asia Pacific - Sydney.
 1. Install the CLIs per https://cloud.ibm.com/docs/containers/cs_cli_install.html.
 If you do not yet have these CLIs and the Kubernetes CLI, do [lab 0](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%200) before starting the course.
 1. After creation, before using the cluster, make sure it has completed provisioning and is ready for use.
 Run `ibmcloud ks clusters` and make sure that your cluster is in state "deployed".